Rapids and Wilderness:

 Oar/paddle combo rafts

 Ultimately, the type of raft you choose will depend on your personal preferences and the type of experience desired by your group.
 If you enjoy teamwork and want an active role in navigating the rapids, a paddle raft might be the right choice for you.
-Those prefering a more relaxed experience that focuses on the scenery may prefer an oar raft.
+Those preferring a more relaxed experience that focuses on the scenery may prefer an oar raft.
 And if you want a combination of both, an oar/paddle combo raft could be the perfect option.

 Conclusion